Ouroboros-analytics/JavascriptRecap/README.md

     wellDoThisThen();
 }
 ```
-**Note:** Indentation in javascript is simply to enhance code readibility unlike Python which "breathes" it.
+**Note:** Indentation in JavaScript is simply to enhance code readability unlike Python which "breathes" it.
 You could write your program in a single line if you wanted to. **Don't do it**!<br>
 Since you insist:
 ```javascript
 if (expressionOne){doSomething();} else if(expressionTwo{